semaphoreui/semaphore-docs/administration-guide/runners.md

 To re-register the runner, you can use the `semaphore runner register` command.
 This will overwrite the token in the file specified in the configuration.

-## Security

-Use the HTTPS protocol for communication between the server and the runner, especially if they are not on the same private network.

 ## Running the Runner

 Now you can start the runner with the command: